As City & State’s First Read newsletter put it this morning, Sheldon Silver, “finally, honestly, truly for real this time is heading to prison.”

 On Monday, a federal court judge sentenced the former Lower East Side assemblyman to 6-and-one-half years in prison and fined him $1 million.
 The once powerful speaker of the New York State Assembly was convicted twice on public corruption charges and has dodged going to jail for more than five years.

 Silver’s lawyers argued against a prison term, invoking health risks due to the coronavirus epidemic.
 But Judge Valerie Caproni said, “Mr. Silver, his time has come… He needs to go to jail.”
-It’s the third time she sentenced the once powerful politico.
+It’s the third time she sentenced Silver.
 Courts overturned earlier convictions.
 In a story earlier this week, The New York Times noted Silver’s elusiveness, from both political rivals and the law.
 “Even in recent years,” the Times wrote, “while his convictions were under appeal, occasional sightings of Mr. Silver around his Lower Manhattan neighborhood seemed to symbolize, in the view of his critics, a kind of imperviousness to accountability.”

 In 2015, Silver was convicted of pocketing almost $4 million in payments in exchange for official actions that benefited a cancer researcher and real estate developers.
 He was convicted a second time after the original verdict was tossed out on appeal.
 Earlier this year, a higher court invalidated Silver’s conviction on some counts, while allowing others to stand.